openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

     auto f = make_shared<Function>(ResultVector({res}), ParameterVector({arg}), SinkVector({assign}));
 ```

-In this example `SinkVector` was used to create `ngraph::Function`.
-For network with states except inputs and outputs also Assign nodes should be pointed to Function
+In this example, `SinkVector` is used to create `ngraph::Function`.
+For network with states, except inputs and outputs,  `Assign` nodes should also point to `Function`
 to avoid deleting it during graph transformations.
-It can be done with constructor as shown in example or with special method `add_sinks(const SinkVector& sinks)`.
+You can do it with the constructor, as shown in the example, or with the special method `add_sinks(const SinkVector& sinks)`.
 Also you can delete
-sink from `ngraph::Function` after deleting node from graph with `delete_sink()` method.
+sink from `ngraph::Function` after deleting the node from graph with the `delete_sink()` method.

 ## OpenVINO state API

- InferenceEngine have method `InferRequest::QueryState` to get list of states from network and IVariableState interface to operate with state.
-Brief description of methods
+ Inference Engine has the `InferRequest::QueryState` method  to get the list of states from a network and `IVariableState` interface to operate with states.
+Below you can find brief description of methods and the workable example of how to use this interface.
  is below and next section contains small workable example how this interface can be used.

  * `std::string GetName() const`